 This is the inventory list that DEP also has on its website, and you can download it.
 It has most of the chemicals that you are likely to find in a high school or middle school situation.
 They have done it alphabetically, which is not the best way to organize your chemical storage situation, but you can make your own inventory list whatever suits your purpose the best.
 I use the alphabetical one because I come across all kinds of different storage techniques.

 When doing a chemical inventory, you need to look everywhere, and not just in the storage area itself.
 You need to look in the fume hood, and desk drawers, refrigerators; you would be amazed at where you might find some chemicals.
 Some things I have noticed about this particular storage area is that there are chemicals that are above eye level.
 That’s not a good idea, because I’m going to have to use a little stool to be able to read the labels on these chemicals.
 Also, there is not posted any system for chemical organization in this particular storage room, and there should be.
 You should have either a Flinn system which many teachers use, ChemSafe has a system, Fisher does; it really doesn’t matter which one you use, but it should be used.
 It appears to me from just looking at these chemicals that he has on the shelf that his is kind of a combination of hazard class and alphabetical order.
 Alphabetical order is not a good system to organize chemicals, because you may well have incompatibles that are stored next to each other.
 Looking at this shelf right here, I can see an example straight away.
 He has got powered zinc metal, which is highly flammable, stored on the same shelf as sodium chlorate, which is a very powerful oxidizer, so they should never be stored together.
 In this case I would probably remove this straight away to prevent any kind of incompatible reactions.
 I see that he also has some potassium nitrate on that shelf, and that’s not a good thing.
 Alright, but I am going to get started doing this inventory.
 I’m using an inventory sheet that you can also get on the DEP website.
 It is alphabetical order.
 It has most chemicals you are ever likely to see in a school storage area.
 If there is one that is not on the list, you can just add it on the back page.
 And, to do this inventory, you just start very systematically and just do them one at a time.
 Now, this kind of material that is commercial material is probably not necessary to inventory; like salt, baking soda, and tenderizer.
 These are things that you can buy at Wal-Mart and they don’t need to be on your inventory list.
 Anything that came from a chemical company should be noted, even if it is perfectly harmless.
 That’s the five zeros, we like to see that.
 That means that this is a non hazardous chemical.
 But, we look on our list here and see Guar Gum, alright and there are one, two, three, four, five, six containers, and the total amount is less than 20 grams.
 So, we note that on our inventory list.
 Number of containers is five, less than 20 grams.
 Also, in this inventory list, it tells you what the hazard of the material is and in this case it’s non hazardous.
 Ok, then we continue on, I don’t think we need to do the oats; sucrose 0.5 mil aqueous solution, so we go and we find sucrose.
 Ok, it doesn’t have any solution mixtures listed, it just says sucrose and it notes that it is non hazardous.
 So we would just put there, one container is all I see, and then note in parentheses 0.5 molar, and the amount is 120 mils.
 And so on, and here I notice already, we have some miss-stored compounds.
-Manganese dioxide is an oxidizer and so it should be stored seperately from anything that is a reducer, anything that is flammable.
+Manganese dioxide is an oxidizer and so it should be stored separately from anything that is a reducer, anything that is flammable.
 And here is an example of a container that is completely empty, so it should be discarded.
 Now these kits, these Flinn kits, they have several chemicals in them, you need to note which each chemical is, separately, and if some need to be stored in a special area, like in the flammable cabinet or the corrosive cabinet, that should be done.
 But we are going to mark them, there is formaldehyde 37# solution, okay that is a fairly high risk chemical.
 We might want to store that, it should be stored in the corrosive cabinet, so we will make a note of that.
 And note that it is in a kit, so that you can find it when you need to use it.

 I have noticed, when I did my first initial survey of this storage room, that there are a lot of oxidizers that are just mingled among other chemicals, and that’s a rather dangerous situation.
 So, I am going to go ahead and remove the oxidizers that are potent enough to cause problems.
 Here he has some hydrogen peroxide that’s 3#, that’s not a problem.
 That is diluted.
 But, he’s also got 29-30# hydrogen peroxide, which is a very powerful oxidizer, and it should be stored in a way that you aware of its hazard and keep it away of any material that is subject to being oxidized by such a potent oxidizer.
 So, I am going to take these out and put them in a better place.
 I see also, he has some potassium permanganate that’s also a potent oxidizer.
 And, back here he also has potassium nitrate, sodium chlorate stored with finely powered metal, which is a flammable solid, and that shouldn’t be.
 So, I am going to take these oxidizers, as well.
 Now, you can store oxidizers in the general open shelves, however it is a good idea to put them in some kind of secondary containment to prevent them from having contact with the wooden shelf, which is not a good thing.
 And also, if there are any spills, it’s much easier to clean them up if the container is in, like a dishpan.
 You can just buy them at Wal-Mart.
 Now, a solution of the nitrate, this is 0.1 molar, even though nitrates are oxidizers, something this diluted is not a hazard, and so it does not need to be handled so, separately.